Browser width

 Simula-like Simulation Style

-You can also create a simulation model of an M/M/1/1 using a Simula-like simulation style.
+You can also create a simulation model of an M/M/1/1 system using a Simula-like simulation style.
 It is based on the concept of a process, which is the cornerstone of the Simula language.

 This style does not use blocks and does not provide automatic statistics gathering.
 Despite these disadvantages, the simulation runtime is much faster, and you have unlimited flexibility in creating custom components.